STMicro to quit ST-Ericsson mobile chip venture

 STMicro provided little detail on how it would reduce operating costs and declined to say whether job cuts were being studied among its 50,000 strong workforce.
 With the French and Italian governments owning a combined 27.5 percent in the company, job cuts could prove politically touchy.

 STMicro said in October it planned to cut costs by $150 million a year by the end of 2013, in a move that could affect as many as 500 positions.
-Analysts say its workforce needs to be more productive for the firm to get close to the profit margins of U.S. rivals like Texas Instruments and Analog Devices (ADI.O), which compete with STMicro in analog chips.
+Analysts say it workforce needs to be more productive for the firm to get close to the profit margins of U.S. rivals like Texas Instruments and Analog Devices.

 For every dollar of sales generated by an employee of STMicro in 2011, a Texas Instruments employee generated $2.01 and an Analog Devices employee generated $1.65, according to analysts at Morningstar.